Sponsored Legislation

 Health and Public Safety

+Community Health centers not only receive lower payment from commercial plans than they do from MassHealth, but they are also reimbursed less than non-health center office-based practices; only 65% of what plans pay other office-based practices for a physician visit.
 This legislation will help health centers in Massachusetts remain financially sound and sustainable by codifying the Prospective Payment System (PPS) methodology for federally qualified health centers (FQHCs).
-This will guard against potential (federal) political risk leading to loss of federal legal protections and ensure that MA adheres to these federal requirements.
+This will guard against potential (federal) political risk leading to loss of federal legal protections and ensure that Massachusetts adheres to these federal requirements.

-An Act relative to menstrual product ingredient disclosure (H.2138) - REPORTED FAVORABLY OUT OF COMMITTEE
+An Act relative to menstrual product ingredient disclosure (HD.2729)

 As part of their Civic Action Project, several Frontier Regional School 8th grade students introduced the idea of this legislation to require menstrual product companies to disclose ingredient information on the packaging of their products.
-Modeled after bills passed in CA and NY, this legislation ensures the public has the information it needs to make informed decisions while also lifting up the voices of young people in our legislative process.
+Modeled after bills passed in California and New York, this legislation ensures the public has the information it needs to make informed decisions while also lifting up the voices of young people in our legislative process.

-An Act relative to non-membership service in public safety (H.2449)
+An Act relative to non-membership service in public safety (HD.2723)

 Small-town, non professional fire and police departments are unable to work past the age of 65 without obtaining special legislation to do so.
 Because of demographic shifts in rural western Massachusetts where population is decreasing and getting increasingly older, towns are relying more and more on fire and police members to work past the age of 65.
 This legislation allows towns the ability to continue the employment of these public safety professionals up to the age of 72 with town approval.